Ri-Dearg/corona-tales/README.md

 - Backup Map functions have been tested in a local deployment.
 - Email error functions have been tested offline as well.
 - External links open in a new tab.
-- I regret that, due to the amount of troubleshooting I had to do with the CSS, I was unable to fully utilise pythons's unittest framework.
+- I regret that, due to the amount of troubleshooting I had to do with the CSS, I was unable to fully utilise pythons' unittest framework.
 I made some simple views, but the CSS troubleshooting slowed down my app development to the point where I had to move forward with features to make the deadline.
 More testing is necessary in this area.

 ### Mobile Testing
 - I tested the site personally on my Android device, going through the entire process, checking buttons, functions, checking out, etc. I was personally unable to test on iOS.